How You Can Help

 - Don’t use glyphosate at home - say ‘no’ to glyphosate-containing products like Roundup when caring for your garden

 - Ask your council to stop using glyphosate to control weeds

 We are calling for a UK ban on the use of glyphosate sprayed on UK wheat before harvest to ripen and dry the crop.

 - Glyphosate Scientific Briefing (July 2015) on IARC's findings, the implications for human health and the worldwide response

-- Launch of a public petition in July 2015 which generated support of 20,912 members of the public.
-We have now sent the petition signatures along with a letter urging bread manufacturers and major retailers - for the third time - to stop using wheat sprayed with glyphosate.
+- Launched a public petition in July 2015 which generated support of 20,912 members of the public.
+This has been sent to bread manufacturers and major retailers - for the third time - to stop using wheat sprayed with glyphosate

 We've been able to achieve all this with the support of our members, but there's still so much more to do.

 - Lobbying policy makers for stronger support for organic farming

 - Telling the stories of organic farmers to show that it is possible to produce good quality food without synthetic pesticides